 In addition to all powers granted to towns under the Constitution and Connecticut General Statutes or which may hereafter be conferred, the Town shall have all powers specifically granted by this Charter and all powers fairly implied in or incidental to the powers expressly granted, all powers conferred by Special Acts of the General Assembly, not inconsistent with this Charter, and all other powers incidental to the management of property, government and affairs of the Town including the power to enter into contracts with the United States Government or any branch thereof, the State of Connecticut or any agency or other body politic or corporate not expressly forbidden by the Constitution and Connecticut General Statutes.
 The enumeration of particular powers in this and any other chapter of this Charter shall not be construed as limiting this general grant of power, but shall be considered as an addition thereto.
 This Charter shall be the organic law of the Town in the administration of local affairs.

-CHAPTER 2. - ELECTED BOARDS
+CHAPTER 2. - BOARDS, COMMISSIONS AND OFFICIALS

-Section 2.1. - When elected.
+Section 2.1. – Elected Boards, Commissions and Officials.

-(a)

-State Elections.
-The following offices shall be filled at the State elections:

-Judge of Probate (1)

-Registrars of Voters (2)

-(b)

-Town Elections.
-The following boards shall be filled at the Town elections:
+The following shall be filled at the Town elections:

 Board of Education (9)